What is a consolidated tax certificate, and how do I request one for my Smart Investor investments?

 You can access your CTC through My Barclays documents after logging in.
 You'll be able to print a copy of your certificate, as well as your statements and valuations.

 You can select how to receive your CTC documents from us by updating your communication preferences online by following these steps:

-- Select 'Investment settings’ from the dropdown menu at the top of the screen
+- Select 'Manage account’ from the dropdown menu at the top of the screen

-- Select ‘Important documents’ on the following screen and follow the onscreen instructions.
+- Under ‘Investment settings’ select ‘Important documents’ on the following screen and follow the onscreen instructions.

 What your CTC shows